hmf/mae/README.md

 ```
 <!--- cSpell:enable --->

-Make sure you can launch the dev container (Docker).

-Go to local source with data:
+The dataset if very large so it is necessary to use the share.
+First make sure you can access the share via a standard SSH login.
+Create the destination folder to store the data.

 <!--- cSpell:disable --->
 ```shell